CEOs got smaller raises. It would still take a typical worker two lifetimes to make their annual pay. - The Boston Globe

 The leader of Google won’t reap most of the benefits of the stocks awards right away and how much he realizes ultimately depends on how Alphabet’s stock performs.
 Alphabet noted in its annual proxy filing that, compared with Pichai’s 2019 stock awards, a greater proportion of the latest batch will only vest if the company reaches goals for shareholder return.

 Even so, Pichai received a total compensation package 15 times higher than this year’s median CEO pay just before Google laid off tens of thousands of workers.
-The company’s total shareholder returns fell 39% last year.
+The company’s total shareholder returns fell 39 percent last year.

 Stephen McMurtry, a Google software engineer and member of the Alphabet Workers Union-CWA, said he was not impressed when Pichai told employees shortly after the layoffs that executives would take significant bonus cuts in 2023 because “bonuses are a small part of executives’ primarily stock-based compensation.”
 Pichai didn’t receive a bonus in 2022.